Greece runestones: U 374

 Runestone U 374 was a runestone that once existed in Örby (location).
 In 1673, during the national search for historic monuments, Abraham Winge reported that there were two runestones standing at Örby.
-In 1684, Peringskiöld went to Örby in order to document and depict the stones, but he found only one standing (U 373).
+In 1684, Peringskiöld went to Örby to document and depict the stones but found only one standing (U 373).
 Instead he discovered the second, or a third runestone, U 374, as the bottom part of a fire stove.
 The use of the stone as a fireplace was detrimental to the inscription, and the last time someone wrote about having seen it was in 1728.
 Peringskiöld's drawing is consequently the only documentation of the inscription that exists.
 The height of the stone was 1.5 m and its width 0.88 m, and it is attributed to the runemaster Åsmund Kåresson.